Quick Summary

 Start slow.
 Let your dog sniff the collar and maybe place it near their bedding areas and favorite spots around the home.
 That way, they can sniff and investigate at their own pace.
 It’s really important not to try to force the collar on immediately, because this is the number one way to create resistance and anxiety.

-Dogs always respond really well to positive reinforcement.
+Dogs always respond really well to positive-reinforcement training.
 Your pup will definitely have a list of favorite treats, and use them to start associating the collar with tasty outcomes for them!
 Every time they interact well with the collar, make sure to reward them with a treat and some verbal praise.

 If you have a pup that is prone to either overexcitement or nervousness, then it's a good idea to try and create a calm environment before you attempt to put the collar on them.
 Simple things like sitting quietly with them and engaging in some gentle petting can help to relax them before you try.